a13X-B/lovely-little-experiments/README.md

  - uv scrolling
  - 2d points mesh scrolling
  - 3d mesh dome rotation

+### big squares
+ proof of concept for "pixelart" upscaling using huge mesh and MSAA

 ### bit umbra
  an experiment with *sort of* stencil 2d shadows/visibility that draws 64 shadowcasting lights

+### blood sample
+ port of my old SDF raymarching shadertoy demo

 ### broad view
  mainly here to demonstrate why having a lot of drawcalls is bad for your frametime